andrejsim/combine/README.md

 Output: NetCDF

 Module is now enabled for PYWPS
-Module is now enabled for dispel4py
-Module is deployed to Climate4Impact www.climate4impact.eu
+Module is now enabled for dispel4py requires dispel4py in working directory Module is deployed to Climate4Impact www.climate4impact.eu